 - Decide if you would like to become certified

 - Should you choose to get certified, register for a PTCA-accredited training course

 - Finish the pharmacy tech class and internship training hours, as mandated by state

 - Pass either the PTCE (PTCB) or ExCPT (NHA) Examination for official certification

-Step 1: Determine if you plan to become certified
+Step 1: Determine if you plan to become certified in Wisconsin